Error propagation dynamics of velocimetry-based pressure field calculations (2): on the error profile: Case study in 1D

-Figure~\ref{fig:1DExample} illustrates 4 different enforced error profiles, where $\epsilon_{f1}$ is the computed maximal error (Fig~\ref{fig:1DExample}(a)) inducing profile (Fig~\ref{fig:1DExample}(c)).
-For example, the high frequency error profile in the data given by $\epsilon_{f3}$ has the same amplitude as $\epsilon_{f1}$ ($\max |\epsilon_{f1}| = \max |\epsilon_{f3}| = \sqrt{2}$), and the power is also the same ($||\epsilon_{f1}||_{L^2(\Omega)} = ||\epsilon_{f3}||_{L^2(\Omega)} = 1$).
-However, the induced error in the pressure calculation ($||\epsilon_{p3}||_{L^2(\Omega)}$ = 0.014) is significantly less than the worst case ($||\epsilon_{p1}||_{L^2(\Omega)} = 0.101$).
-This implies that high frequency errors (e.g., peak-locking could be one of the typical sources) affect the error propagation less than the low frequency errors. $\epsilon_{f4}$ has as a sharp tall peak which may be indicative of a local error such as spurious vectors.
-This error is concentrated on a small spatial scale and is smoothed out by the Poisson operator (not necessarily reliant on the numerical scheme as reported by \cite{de2012instantaneous}) so that $\epsilon_{p4}$ is significantly less than the maximal error.
-In contrast, global low amplitude errors such as $\epsilon_{f2}$ (e.g., could be due to calibration) can yield relatively large error in the pressure calculation ($\epsilon_{p2}$).
-This example gives a possible reason why low-pass filters of the PIV post-processing do not improve PIV-based pressure solvers (reported observation of \cite{charonko2010assessment}).
+The results shown in Figure~\ref{fig:1DExample} verify the analysis in the previous sections and also provide practical insights.
+For example, the high frequency error in the data given by $\epsilon_{f2}$ has the same amplitude as $\epsilon_{f1}$ ($\max |\epsilon_{f1}| = \max |\epsilon_{f2}| = \sqrt{2}$), and the power is also the same ($||\epsilon_{f1}||_{L^2(\Omega)} = ||\epsilon_{f3}||_{L^2(\Omega)} = 1$) in Figure~\ref{fig:1DExample}(a).
+However, the induced error in the pressure calculation ($||\epsilon_{p2}||_{L^2(\Omega)}$ = 0.025) is significantly less than the worst case ($||\epsilon_{p1}||_{L^2(\Omega)} = 0.101$, see Figure~\ref{fig:1DExample}(c)).
+This implies that high frequency errors (e.g., spurious vectors and peak-locking in PIV could be one of the typical sources) affect the error propagation less than the low frequency errors of the same magnitude. $\epsilon_{f4}$ has a sharp tall peak which may be indicative of a local error such as due to spurious vectors.
+This error is concentrated on a small spatial scale and is smoothed out by the Poisson operator (not necessarily reliant on the numerical scheme as reported by \citet{de2012instantaneous}) so that $\epsilon_{p4}$ is significantly less than the maximal error.
+In contrast, global low amplitude errors such as $\epsilon_{f3}$ (could be due to erroneous calibration) can yield relatively large error in the pressure calculation ($\epsilon_{p3}$).
+This example gives a possible reason why low-pass filters of the PIV post-processing do not necessarily always improve PIV-based pressure solvers (reported observation of, for example, \citet{charonko2010assessment}): a low-pass filter may effectively remove high frequency errors (and signals) in the data, however, the low frequency components of the error which are more influential in terms of error propagation remains and could significantly contaminate the reconstructed pressure field.
+The power of the error in the data is constrained to unity ($||\epsilon_{fi}||_{L^2(\Omega)} =1$), hence, the error amplification ratio $Ar$ is numerically equal to the error level in the calculated pressure ($|| \epsilon_{pi} ||_{L^2(\Omega)}$) as shown in the legend of Figure~\ref{fig:1DExample}(c).
+Note, this example shows that the total error can vary by an order of magnitude even when the errors in the data have the same amplitude (e.g., $\epsilon_{f_1}$ and $\epsilon_{f_2}$); and high amplitude error in the data (e.g., comparing $\epsilon_{f_4}$ and $\epsilon_{f_3}$) does not necessarily lead to high error in the calculated pressure field.
+The reason is that besides the power or the amplitude of the error in the data, the \textit{profile} of the error plays a large role in the error propagation dynamics of the pressure field calculation.